odinuv/web/en/apv/articles/javascript/index.md

 {% endhighlight %}

 Lets return a bit and talk about `this` variable again.
 Put yourself into a situation when you need to register event handlers based on user action (inside another event handler).
-Perhaps you need a button which generates new HTML content and this content is responsibel for hiding original button.
+Perhaps you need a `<button>` which generates new HTML content and this content is responsible for hiding original `<button>` element after user performs some consequent action.
+It means, that you need to pass reference for the first `<button>` into event handler attached to second, newly created one.
+You know that you can use `this` in first click event handler

+{: .solution}
 {% highlight html %}
 {% include /en/apv/articles/javascript/passing-this-events.html %}
 {% endhighlight %}

+This can also be achieved with *arrow expression* `() => {}` mentioned before.
+This kind of function declaration does not introduce its own `this` variable and you can use `this` from parent scope.

+{: .solution}
+{% highlight html %}
+{% include /en/apv/articles/javascript/passing-this-events-arrow.html %}
+{% endhighlight %}

 ## AJAX
 AJAX stands for *asynchronous JavaScript and XML* although [JSON](http://json.org) format is currently much more common.
-The basic principle is that a browser calls some backend function using JavaScript HTTP client (the visitor does not have to be aware of this at all) and retrieves some data (originally XML but it can also be JSON, piece of HTML or just plain text).
+The basic principle is that a browser calls some backend functionality using JavaScript HTTP client (the visitor does not have to be aware of this at all) and retrieves some data (originally XML but it can also be JSON, piece of HTML or just plain text).
 This data can be inserted into HTML page without its reload thanks to dynamic HTML technologies.
 Asynchronous means that the visitor is not blocked from other interaction with site during that HTTP